 Specific Guidance

-By reviewing a sufficient number and breadth of samples, the inspection team should be able to develop insights into the licensee’s ability to identify, evaluate, and resolve problems using the program, operating experience, and results of self-assessments/audits.
+By reviewing a sufficient number and breadth of samples, the inspection team should be able to develop insights into the licensee’s ability to identify, evaluate, and resolve problems using the PI&R program, operating experience, and results of self-assessments/audits.
 Inspectors should compare these results with the licensee’s performance reviews, including reviews of PI&R programs.
 Inspectors should determine whether licensee reviews are consistent with the NRC review of PI&R issues.

 The intent of this IP (both the routine and biennial inspection effort) is to provide insights into licensee performance in the PI&R area based upon a performance-based review of corrective action issues, operating experience, and self-assessments/audits.
 More detailed programmatic reviews of licensee performance in the PI&R area will be conducted during supplemental inspections if established performance thresholds are crossed.